Full Range of Dentistry Services in Kin Kora

 Local Clinic for Quality Dentistry

-Our dental staff, Dr. Carmel McErlain and Dr. Poya John Sobhanian, each have years of experience across both public and private dental practices.
+Our dental staff, Dr. Carmel McErlain, Dr Lawrence Poon, Dr Lauren (An Yan) Tan & Jessica Ein, have many combined years of experience across both public and private dental practices and within Periodontics & Orthodontic practices.

-Your teeth are in expert hands with our dentists!
+Your teeth are in excellent hands with our dentists & Oral Health Therapist!

 Access to Specialist Dentistry

-At Sunvalley Dental, we’re committed to getting you access to the best dental care available.
+At SV Dental Sun Valley, we’re committed to getting you access to the best dental care available.
 When situations call for specialist dentistry that we can’t provide at our clinic, we’ll make sure to get you the access you need.

 We liaise with a network of experienced dentistry specialists across the state, ranging from our local Gladstone area to our Central Queensland neighbour Rockhampton, and all the way to the capital in Brisbane.